Investors cling to hope as Omicron variant spreads, shares rebound

 Global stocks rallied, oil prices bounced and safe-haven bonds lost ground as markets latched onto hopes the new variant of concern would prove milder than initially feared.

-News of the variant triggered alarm and a sell-off on Friday that wiped roughly $2 trillion off the value of global stocks, as countries slapped on new restrictions for fear the variant could resist vaccinations and upend a nascent economic re-opening after a two-year global pandemic.
+News of the variant triggered alarm and a sell-off on Friday that wiped roughly $2 trillion off the value of global stocks as countries imposed new restrictions for fear the variant could resist vaccinations and upend a nascent economic re-opening after a two-year global pandemic.

 Omicron has now been found as far afield as Canada and Australia.
 The World Health Organisation said on Monday the heavily mutated variant poses a very high risk of infection surges.

-Still, investors drew comfort from signs that its impact may not be as grave as feared.
-In Southern Africa, where the new strain was detected last week, a top infectious disease expert said existing COVID-19 vaccines are probably effective at preventing severe disease and hospitalisation.
+Still, investors drew comfort from signs that its impact might not be as grave as feared.
+In South Africa, where the new strain was detected last week, a top infectious disease expert said existing COVID-19 vaccines are probably effective at preventing severe disease and hospitalisation.

+"Right now the market is reacting positively to statements that this variant is not going to be a major issue but there still remains a fair amount of concern," said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.

 MSCI's broadest index of Asia-Pacific shares outside Japan eased 0.4%, but found support ahead of its 2021 low.
 Japan's blue-chip Nikkei fell 1.6% as the country moved to bar foreigners to head off the Omicron strain.

-Oil prices, having plunged more than 10% on Friday in their biggest one-day drop since April 2020, rallied more than 5%.
+Oil prices rallied, having plunged more than 10% on Friday in their biggest one-day drop since April 2020.

 Speculation that oil producing group OPEC and its allies, known as OPEC+, may pause an output increase in response to the spread of Omicron aided the oil price rebound.